azuline/rose/docs/TEMPLATES.md

 releasetype: str                # Type of the release (e.g. single, ep, etc).
 One of the enums as defined in TAGGING_CONVENTIONS.md.
 year: int | None
 new: bool                       # The "new"-ness of the release.
 See RELEASES.md for documentation on this feature.
+disctotal: int                  # The number of discs in the release.
 genres: list[str]
 labels: list[str]
 artists: ArtistMapping          # All release artists: an object with 6 properties, each corresponding to one role.